Azure/terraform-azurerm-avm-res-network-frontdoorwebapplicationfirewallpolicy/examples/waf_with_custom_rules/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Web Application Firewall (WAF) for Azure Front Door with custom rules

-This deploys the module in its simplest form.
-The configuration ensures that resources are named according to the Cloud Adoption Framework (CAF) naming conventions and are tagged appropriately.
+This deploys the module showing how to create custom rules

 ```hcl
 terraform {